gersusa/SCOPF-papers/README.md

 ```

-"solution1.txt" must be appear in your current folder.
+"solution1.txt" file must be appear in your current folder.
 It contains the base case solution information.
 If you want the post-contingency solution for each contingency, you must execute myMatLab2.m file.

 ```